Monday, 17 March 2025

 Visit to Kumamoto: Tram and Unkai

-Kumamoto is the main city of Kumamoto Prefecture, about 900 kilometers west of Tokyo.
-It has been developed as the capital of Higo Province since the 8th century.
-The population now stands at 740,000, the third largest on Kyushu Island.
+Kumamoto is the main city of Kumamoto Prefecture, located about 900 kilometers west of Tokyo.
+It has developed as the capital of the former Higo Province since the 8th century.
+The population now stands at around 740,000, making it the third largest city on Kyushu Island.

-It's true that Kumamoto is a big city, but there’s more.
+It’s true that Kumamoto is a large city, but there’s more to it than that.
 For example, Mt.
-Kinbo is a beautiful spot in the western part of the city.
-We can see Mt.
-Unzen and Shimabara Peninsula from the summit.
-What was even more special was a large unkai (a sea of clouds), which covered Kumamoto City and Shimabara Bay (see the photo below).
-I was very lucky.
+Kinbo is a beautiful scenic spot in the western part of the city.
+From the summit, you can see Mt.
+Unzen and the Shimabara Peninsula across the sea.
+What made my visit even more special was the large unkai (sea of clouds) that covered Kumamoto City and Shimabara Bay (see the photo below).
+I was very lucky to witness it.

-Unkai (a sea of clouds) view from Mt.
+Unkai (sea of clouds) seen from Mt.
 Kinbo in Kumamoto City

 Kumamoto City Tram boarding guide:

-Official information about Kumamoto City Transportation Bureau (in Japanese):
+Official information by Kumamoto City Transportation Bureau (in Japanese):